nvanbenschoten/motion/README.md

 To use Motion, simply replace any existing ImageView's with a ParallaxImageView.

-Once a reference to this view is acquired, register a SensorManager with the ParallaxImageView using the `registerSensorManager(SensorManager)` call.
+Once a reference to this view is acquired, register a SensorManager with the ParallaxImageView using the `registerSensorManager()` call.
 This registration is most commonly done in the `onResume` method of an `Activity/Fragment`, but can be completed whenever the parallax effect is desired to begin.